All posts

 Cork vs Oeni: two wine cellar apps, different priorities

 Oeni and Cork overlap in a few places.
 Both track your cellar.
 Both tell you when your wines are ready.
-Both have a free tier and a paid upgrade around €5/month.
+Both have a free tier and a paid upgrade in the same ballpark.

 What Oeni does well